 There is a lot of information about digging cache tube holes, post holes, and digging in general in the following Holey-Moley Digger FAQ.
 If you have additional questions give us a call, we are here to help.
 We will continue to post additional information in this FAQ post.

 How deep of a hole can be dug with the Holey-Moley Digger?

 A common FAQ asks about hole depth.
 A reasonable limit to hole depth is around 18 to 20 feet.
 At this depth, it may take two persons to lift the digger out of the hole.
 Ten to 15 foot holes are well within the operating range of the digger.
 For holes 10 to 20 feet deep, it is recommended that a shop vacuum with at least 200 CFM flow rate be used with a 2-1/2 inch hose.

 Other than what comes with a digger assembly, what do I need to buy?

-Diggers do not come with a Shop Vacuum.
+Diggers do not come with a Shop Vacuum or Hose.

-You will also need a shop vacuum that provides upwards of 180 to 200 CFM.
+You will need a shop vacuum that provides upwards of 180 to 200 CFM of airflow and comes with 2-1/2″ Vacuum Hose.
 Try your own shop vacuum first if you have one.

 Do I need to call 811 before I dig a hole?